Article

 How Can SEON Help With User Activity Monitoring?

-• automatically flag suspicious user behavior
+• Automatically flag suspicious behavior

-• run more effective KYC and AML checks
+• Enhance KYC and AML checks

-• segment users into high-value or low-value customers
+• Identify high-value or low-value customers

 Frequently Asked Questions for UAM